esolidar/toolkit/README.md

 `"@esolidar/toolkit": "1.1.5"`

 ## Publish package

 Steps to publish the package:

 1. Update package.json and change package version.
 2. Update README file in all places where the version is referenced.
+3. Run `yarn styleguide:build` to build and push the new library version to the styleguide.
- 3. Run `yarn build`
+4. Run `yarn build`
- 4. Add all changes to git (pull/add/commit/push)
+5. Add all changes to git (pull/add/commit/push)
- 5. Run `npm publish`
+6. Run `npm publish`

 ## Using Sass

 This library uses sass, so it is mandatory that the React project has sass loaders.

 To include all component styles, you must create a sass file in your project and include the following import:

 `@import '~@esolidar/toolkit/lib/assets/sass/main';`

 If you only want to include the style for the component you used, just include the scss of the component in question, ex: